-^{} Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
-Please note that costs for Section 18004(a)(1) Institutional Portion payment to contractors for the provision of pre-enrollment recruitment activities; endowments; or capital outlays associated with facilities related to ath etics, sectarian funds may only be used "to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus, so long as such costs do not include ักรสานction, or religious worship."
+4 Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
+Please note that costs for Section 18004(a)(1) Institutional Portion payment to contractors for the provision of pre-enrollment recruitment activities; endowments; or capital outlays associated with facilities related to athletics, sectarian funds may only be used "to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus, so long as such costs do not include instruction, or religious worship."

-under section 472 of the HEA., including food, housing, course materials, technology, health care, and child care." may only be used "to deiray expenses, including lost revenue, reimpursement for excenses already incurred, technology costs associated with a transition to distance education, § Please post additional documentation as appropriate and briefly explain in the "Explanatory Motes" section.
-Please note that costs for Sections 18004(a)(2) and (a)(3) funds faculty and staff trainings, payroll incurred by institutions of higher education and for grants to students for any component of the student's cost of attendance (as defined
+only be used "to defray expenses, including lost revenue, reimbursement for expenses already incurred, technology costs associated with a transition to distance education, 5 Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
+Please note that costs for Sections 180G4(a)(2) and (a)(3) funds faculty and staff trainings, payroll incurred by institutions of higher education and for grants to students for any component of the student's cost of attendance (as defined under section 472 of the HEA), including food, housing, course materials, technology, health care, and child care."